Updated June 7, 2023

 Backward analysis of the program involves the tracking program backward from the location where errors occur to identify the region of the faulty code.

 This has been a guide to What is Debugging?
-Here we discuss the processes, tools, and strategies along with the advantages of debugging.
+Here we discuss the processes, tools, needs, and strategies along with the advantages of debugging.
 You can also go through our other suggested articles to learn more –